 Web Content Accessibility Guidelines (WCAG) “covers a wide range of recommendations for making Web content more accessible.
 Following these guidelines will make content more accessible to a wider range of people with disabilities, including accommodations for blindness and low vision, deafness and hearing loss, limited movement, speech disabilities, photosensitivity, and combinations of these, and some accommodation for learning disabilities and cognitive limitations; but will not address every user need for people with these disabilities.
 These guidelines address accessibility of web content on desktops, laptops, tablets, and mobile devices.
 Following these guidelines will also often make Web content more usable to users in general.”

 The WCAG are developed and updated by the World Wide Web Consortium (W3C).

-Word-of-Mouth simply refers to information passed from one person to another.
-In marketing, Word-of-Mouth is a powerful referrals tool, as happy customers talk to people around them about the business who provided their product/service.
+Word-of-Mouth (WOM) simply refers to information passed from one person to another.
+In marketing, Word-of-Mouth is a powerful referral tool, as happy customers talk to people around them about the business who provided their product/service.
 Word-of-Mouth is still one of the most powerful kinds of referral for a business.

-Yelp is a crowd-sourced user review site for businesses.
+Yelp is a crowd-sourced user review site for businesses operating on a freemium model.
 Yelp is free for users, and offers limited profiles to businesses for free.
 Businesses must pay for increased exposure, advertisements, and other premium services.
 Yelp also offers a Reservations app for restaurants.